Daniel-Prazeres/XHAW-Project-Mobile-app-and-Website/README.md

 Lonwabo Dakalo Nicholas Ramaliwa | ST10470338

 Mukhesi Raluswielo Tsiea Tshivhase |

 https://github.com/Daniel-Prazeres/XHAW-Project-Mobile-app-and-Website

 ## Project overview

 We at Aegis were tasked with creating a mobile app, website and logo for the company Empowering the Nation, a company that seeks to provide upskilling services for lower income individuals who wish to better market themselves to future employers.
+Both the app and website should provide users with the ability to learn and read about Empowering the Nation and the services it provides.
+The ability to browse through the currently available courses Empowering the Nation is providing and descriptions of each (including price, content covered and length).
+The ability to enroll in said courses, view you're currently enrolled courses and be able to remove select courses within a bookings screen.
+The ability to contact Empowering the Nation, through either their social medias or traditional contact line (Phone number & whatsapp) and access to the location of Empowering the Nation's physical locations.
+Lastly the ability to calculate the total cost of your chosen courses within the cart screen, taking into consideration VAT into the price & any discounts applied.

+#### Discount calculation:

+1 Enrolled courses: 0%
+2 Enrolled courses: 5%
+3 Enrolled courses: 10%
+4 or more Enrolled courses: 15%

+VAT: 15%

+Moreover we were tasked with creating an appealing logo and UI for both the website and mobile app

 #### Empowering the nations logo: